git-suraj/apidays_workshop/README.md

 3. Replace the `<USER_EMAIL>` and `<PASSWORD>` fields in the `.apidays` file with your Confluent Cloud credentials.
 This file will be ignored by git.
 4. Run the script appropriate to your choice of cloud provider.
 Eg: `./runme-aws`

+# Destroying the cluster
+1. Navigate to apidays_workshop/examples-5.5.1-post/ccloud
+2. Run the `stop.sh` command which you would see at the end of `runme` command

 # Going further
 Confluent have a large number of examples available online.
 Visit https://github.com/confluentinc/examples